Vampyre: 1208: A Coterie Formed

 “Some.
 The Hollow Ones definitely.
 And others—things that shouldn’t exist but do.”

-"But it's not just the monsters," he continued, opening to a page of detailed notes.
-"It's what he does to places.
-Wherever Sagris stays for more than a day, the land itself changes."
+He opened to a page of notes.
+“It isn’t just the monsters.
+It’s what he does to places.
+Wherever Sagris stays for more than a day, the land itself changes.
+Crops grow but provide no nourishment.
+Wells run clear but taste of despair.
+Even the weather becomes… wrong.”

 “Cheerful,” Essilla muttered, though her face had lost all color.